Vscan-Contrib/Doc/English/vscan_modules.md

-# Créer un module sur vscan
+# Create a module on vscan